 "This pig suffered greatly prior to death being bound and then decapitated," said Nicole Wilson, director of humane law enforcement at PSPCA.
 "This crime was committed by an individual, or individuals, who simply wanted to do something cruel for the sake of cruelty."

-Anyone with information on this case or who witnesses acts of animal cruelty is encouraged to call the PSPCA's Cruelty Hotline at 866-601-7722.
+Anyone with information on this case or who witnesses acts of animal cruelty is urged to call the PSPCA's Cruelty Hotline at 866-601-7722.
 Animal cruelty can also be reported by filling out the PSPCA's online form here.

 Those interested in donating to the PSPCA can do so here.